 Home Depot Inc boosted its forecast for the year after a strong spring selling season, but investors questioned the strength of sales trends for the home improvement industry during the rest of 2010.

-The news from the top U.S. home-improvement chain came a day after rival Lowe's Cos gave a disappointing profit forecast for the rest of the year, despite strong quarterly results.
+The news from the top U.S. home-improvement chain came a day after rival Lowe's Cos gave a disappointing profit forecast for the remainder of the year.

 For the full year, Home Depot expects sales to increase about 3.5 percent, up from a prior view of a 2.5 percent rise.

-(Reporting by Dhanya Skariachan; Editing by Lisa Von Ahn, Dave Zimmerman)
+(Reporting by Dhanya Skariachan; Editing by Dave Zimmerman and Maureen Bavdek)